 Mr. McLees, an electrician on the submarine, the Squalus, recounts the events leading up to the tragic moments when a valve failure caused the submarine to sink within minutes, drowning 26 submariners and leaving the 33 survivors for nearly 39 hours waiting to be rescued.
 The interview is illustrated with vintage photos and film footage of the rescue efforts.

 This historical lecture includes rare footage of the Squalus salvage efforts when the submarine was lifted from over 100 feet of water to be reconditioned and put back into service as the USS Sailfish, which Mr. McLees served aboard during the war effort.

 Gerald C. McLees, who came from a farm in Richmond, Kansas, volunteered for submarine duty and never looked back.
-Despite his experience on the USS Squalus (80th Anniversary this year), he remained committed to the submarine service.
+Despite his experience on the USS Squalus (this year marks the 83th anniversary), he remained committed to the submarine service.

 As recognition of this veteran's experiences, the lecture includes the video, A Survivor’s Story and an Addendum, a photo montage paying tribute to the individuals who contributed to the rescue and salvage efforts of the USS Squalus.
 They include Lt.
 Commander, Charles B. “Swede” Momsen, who directed the rescue & salvage operations, and Lt.
 Commander, Allen Rockwell McCann, whom the Submarine Rescue Chamber is named.

 SEE A VIDEO PREVIEW TO "A SURVIVOR'S STORY" BELOW THE PHOTOS